 Or, it can mean dealing with a source of tension in the body or a sore subject with a friend.

 Then, at the very least, you will have dealt with the problem instead of continuing to avoid it, numb it, or cover it up.

 2. The Greater Good

-In other words, WHO are you helping, besides yourself?
-If we think of corporations or companies as people—as does our current tax code—then the leap from self to company or organization isn’t too difficult to make.
+If we think of corporations or companies as people—as does our current tax code—the leap from self to company or organization isn’t too difficult to make.

 3. The Bigger Global Picture